MIT-SPARK/Spark-DSG/README.md

 ### Change Notes

+- 4/22/24: Python bindings and unit tests are built by default.
+You will need to install relevant dependencies (via `sudo apt install python3-dev` or `rosdep`) or disable the bindings and tests via cmake options.
 - 3/16/24: Updated dependencies to use system libraries for `nlohmann_json`.
 You will need to install it either via `sudo apt install nlohmann-json3-dev` or use `rosdep` to update dependencies.

 ### Acknowledgements and Disclaimer